FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 A session has one or more identifiers in child `<identifier>` elements.
-The value of `<identifier>` is a simple name, e.g. the value of SenderCompID(49) and TargetCompID(56) when using the FIX Protocol.
+The value of `<identifier>` is a simple name, e.g. the value of SenderCompID(49) or TargetCompID(56) when using the FIX Protocol.

 #### Security keys